How to Choose an Engagement Ring | Tips from a Jeweller

 Abstract – Unique, asymmetrical

-An engagement ring type is paired with an engagement ring style, marrying the two options gives a unique perspective into the perfect engagement ring for you and your partner.
+An engagement ring type is paired with an engagement ring style, marrying the two options gives a perspective into the terminology to search for to find the perfect engagement ring for you and your partner.
+For example a ‘three stone - art deco style ring’ or a modern - solitaire ring’

-The center stone is the focal point of an engagement ring, it must be strong enough to withstand everyday wear and tear which the best center stone options are:
+The center stone is the focal point of an engagement ring and the first thing noticed.
+Because engagement rings designed to be worn everyday the central gemstone must be strong enough to withstand everyday wear and tear.
+Different varieties of gemstones have different chemical compositions and toughness and hardness specs.
+Some gems are too soft and brittle to with stand everyday wear and tear.
+Here which the best center stone options are:

 Natural Diamond